flwmxd/flwmxd/README.md

 # Hi there 👋

-### Game Engine Developer and Devoted to telling good stories with 3A games.
+### Game Engine Developer and Committed to telling good stories with 3A games.

 Interested in Global illumination / Ray Tracing / GPU-Driven and Cross-Platform development.